 For the glaze

-• 4 ounces full fat cream cheese, at room temperature
+• 4 ounces full-fat cream cheese, room temperature

 • 2 cups powdered sugar